blaze/blaze/docs/design/dev-roadmap.rst

 - Deferred representation of execution. [done using pykit-based AIR]

-- Lifting of dynd functions to blaze funcions.
+- Lifting of dynd functions to blaze functions.
 [TO DO?]

-- Lifting of numpy ufuncs to dynd/blaze. [done]
+- Lifting of numpy ufuncs to blaze functions. [done]

 After Version 0.3
 =================